ngxs/store/docs/concepts/select.md

 }
 ```

-Either use plain function expression except of lambda:
+Either use a plain function expression except of lambda:

 ```TS
 @State<string[]>({